xGabrielR/Price-Elasticity/README.md

 Exists some solutions for Price Elasticity in marketing today.

-- Linear Regression (Additive): Is the most easy and simple, i just need Price and Units selled to build a linear model to estimate elasticity using midpoint formula [ (avg price / avg unit) * slope ], this is a simple and very fast approach because exists some "pocket equations" to solve that.
+- Linear Regression (Additive): Is the most easy and simple, i just need Price and Units selled to build a linear model to estimate elasticity using midpoint formula [ (avg price / avg unit) * slope ], this is a simple and very fast approach because exists some "pocket equations" to get simple two variable linear regression equation.
 - Linear Regression with Exog features (Additive): This requires feature engineering and "exog" / extra features to build a simple linear regression, now with extra features, price and demand.
 - Log Log Regression: This is alterantive to use Log of price and Log of demand, using this solution the slope of linear regression is percentage changes a.k.a elasticity, you can use extra features (exog features or not) for add more coeficients to linear regression estimation of PE.
 - Linear Regression with Regularization + Exog Features: Is possible to apply regularization to reduce multi-colinearity when you using exog features.
-- Machine Learning: Is possible to compute price elasticity with traditional Sklearn estimators (Decision Tree, Random Forest...).
+- Machine Learning: Is possible to compute price elasticity with traditional Sklearn estimators (Decision Tree, Random Forest...) using machine learning to create a demand model.
+If you need explain to customer why this price is generated you can lose interpretation when using a very black box estimator.

-I will follow using Log Log Regression without extra exog features, with this solution first, because is a great solution and easy to estimate (slope is elasticity), i w8ill follow this approach because I do not need to deep dive in feature engineering in this first CRISP solution.
-With CRISP i need to delivery a very fast MVP solution to validate project and next CRISP iterations i deep dive into other steps of the solution (Data Engineering, Data Science and Mlops), but for my first delivery i will follow a very simple scenario.
+I will follow using Log Log Regression without extra exog features, this is my first solution, because is a great used solution today and easy to estimate (slope is elasticity), i will follow this approach because I do not need to deep dive in feature engineering in this first CRISP solution.
+With CRISP i need to delivery a very fast MVP solution to validate project and next CRISP iterations i deep dive into other steps of the solution (Data Engineering, Data Science and Mlops), but for my first delivery i will follow a very simple approach.

 The second reason i will use a simple log log linear regression is because the dataset have very low samples, is very hard to fit a random forest with small sample, but is possible.